BenJneB/StudUCLouvain_ionic-v4/README.md

 ## Migration to ionic-v4

-## Pages have not all functionalities.
+## Studies and Map Pages have not all functionalities fixed.

 ### 95% Done :